Close Menu

 However, it’s important to note that the relationship between consumer confidence and economic growth is not always linear.
 In other words, there are times when consumer confidence is high but economic growth is still low.
 This can be due to a variety of factors, such as political uncertainty or a weak job market.

-READ ALSO: Capital budgeting: definition and how to use it in decision-making
+READ ALSO: Marginal Tax Rate: definition and how to calculate it

 It’s also important to note that consumer confidence is not the only factor that affects economic growth.
 Other factors, such as government policies, can also have an impact.